Mohammed Ibrahim Al Shaibani: Business involvement

 In 2008, Al Shaibani was appointed as chairman of the Board of Directors of Dubai Islamic Bank (DIB), an Islamic bank based in Dubai.
 DIB is also considered as the first bank in the world to apply Islamic principles in all its practices.

-An Emiri decree issued in 2012 by Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai, reaffirmed Al Shaibani as CEO and executive director of the Investment Corporation of Dubai (ICD), the investment arm that consolidates the assets of the Government of Dubai.
+An Emiri decree issued in 2012 by Mohammed bin Rashid Al Maktoum, ruler of Dubai, reaffirmed Al Shaibani as CEO and executive director of the Investment Corporation of Dubai (ICD), the investment arm that consolidates the assets of the Government of Dubai.

-In 2010, Al Shaibani has been appointed as a member of the Board of Directors of Dubai World, the government-owned holding focused on urban development.
+In 2010, Al Shaibani has been appointed as a member of the Board of Directors of Dubai World.

 In 2013, he served as the deputy chairman of the Higher Preparatory Committee of the World Expo 2020.

 After acquiring the entertainment resort Atlantis the Palm in 2013, ICD has purchased significant equity interest in the international firm that manages it, Kerzner International.
-This was followed by Mohammed Al Shaibani replacing Sol Kerzner as the chairman of the international luxury hotels developer after the latter's retirement in April 2014.
+This was followed by Al Shaibani replacing Sol Kerzner as the chairman of the international luxury hotels developer after the latter's retirement in April 2014.

-In January 2020, he was appointed chairman of Nakheel, a property developer in Dubai that has recently been named as a member of the higher committee of real estate announced by Sheikh Mohammed Bin Rashid, Vice President and Ruler of Dubai.
+In January 2020, he was appointed chairman of Nakheel, a property developer in Dubai that has recently been named as a member of the higher committee of real estate announced by Mohammed bin Rashid Al Maktoum, Vice President and Ruler of Dubai.